 Another way of understanding the meaning of the two sets of arrows in Fig. 5 is to speak of the "snake bite" of dialectic.
-Dialectical thinking is a way of thinking that "bites into its tail", or is a circular system in which all MELD components and all CPRT perspectives intrinsically depend on each other.
-(In isolation from each other, they are mere abstractions).

-That is, only together do they form a transformational system articulating reality at a meta-systemic level, that of alethic truth aligned with propositional truth: the superior purpose of all human "thinking".
+Dialectical thinking is a way of thinking that "bites into its tail", or is a circular system in which all MELD components and all CPRT perspectives intrinsically depend on each other (are mere abstractions in isolation from each other) That is, only together do they form a transformational system articulating reality at a meta-systemic level, that of aleithic truth aligned with propositional truth: the superior purpose of all human "thinking".